 Does Trump know something that I don’t?
 The last I checked, Obama is leaving office with soaring approval ratings.
 But his supporters are not Obama’s biggest fans.
 What do you think their reaction will be to Trump claiming Obama is the worst president ever?
 Do you think anyone in that crowd will question Trump’s legitimacy?

-Approval ratings at the end of second term:
+Approval ratings at the end of the second term:

 • Reagan: 51%